ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 For every action afterwards inside the AOS the user needs a generated API token with sufficient permissions.
 Permissions can be granted either through scoped API tokens for projects or collections themselves or through user specific permissions which will be enforced by a global/personal token.

+!!! tip "S3 Secret Access Key / Access Key ID"

+    With the creation of an API token you will also receive credentials which can be used for the S3 compatible interface of the respective AOS instance DataProxy.

+    These credentials consist of a randomly generated S3 Secret Key and the S3 Access Key ID, which is the same as the ID of the generated token.

+    The permissions/scope provided at the creation of the API token also apply to the S3 credentials.

 ## Generate API token